 Welcome.
-In my current role as a casual research fellow at Deakin University’s Faculty of Arts and Education, I support scholarly research and publication projects.
+In my current role as assistant director (learning design) in the College of Law Australia’s Content Design and Development Directorate, I lead and manage the creation of high-quality scalable learning design, and conceptualise, develop, and review program strategies in response to research and analytics in new and emerging markets.
+In my own time, I support and consult regarding scholarly research and publication projects.
 As a lawyer and scholar interested in legal education and professional practice, I draw on sociological and cultural theories of practice to study research- and practice-based approaches to education for the professions.
-During July-December 2016, I will be a learning design consultant to the College of Law Australia and New Zealand, for its post-graduate applied law programs.

 Practice Theory and Education – Diffractive readings in professional practice

 I am excited that this new book is available from today.
 Edited by Julianne Lynch, Julie Rowlands, Trevor Gale, Andrew Skourdoumbis, the book includes 16 chapters.